-Flooded Al-Quraishi street in Jeddah, Saudi Arabia, on November 25th 2009: a clear reminder of Global Warming effects.
+The flooded Al-Quraishi street in Jeddah, Saudi Arabia, on November 25th 2009: a clear reminder of Global Warming effects.

 Luckly, I add, the city was spared by another impending much worse catastrophe, as there was utmost fear among City Council authorities that the overlooking hill, whose volcano shaped dug interior had been used as garbage dump, might collapse generating a pyroclastic flow of further dirt and pollution toward an already mired Jedda.

-Nowadays he has opened a brand new store, on January 2017, in Alassio, which locals pronounce it “Arashe” with the r “grasseyè” as the French do.
+Nowadays he has opened a brand new store, since January 2017, in Alassio, which locals pronounce it “Arashe” with the r “grasseyè“, as the French do.
 The hardware shop is a peculiar one, showing orderly displayed tools for his customers.
 Alessandro goes on with the story recalling those dangerous moments: “Frankly, I wasn’t sure to make it.
 When everything is flooded you lose your points of reference, so I had to drive on sidewalks, relying, in doing so, on the still upright lamp posts, as many roads had been literally hollowed out by the fury of the waters.
 It took me more than five hours to reach home.”

 Alessandro Giunta at his shop in Alassio.
 If you enlarge the picture you will note at the center-left, over the wooden table near the back-office, a modelled metal-sheet structure which will hold the battery and the air inlet duct equipped with filter.
 His aim: to give his motorbike a “minimal” design.